 HOMESCHOOLING HIGH SCHOOL

-Homeschooling the high school years can be an incredible blessing.
+Homeschooling high school students can bring incredible blessings.
 You'll find the secondary years offer an amazing opportunity to build into the life of your teenager.

-Because neither the State of Iowa nor resident public school districts certify homeschool diplomas or transcripts, they don't mandate requirements for them either.
+Neither the State of Iowa nor resident public school districts certify homeschool diplomas or transcripts.
+Therefore, they don't mandate graduation requirements for home educated students.

 Here are two sample 4-year plans for high school to assist you in this process.

 Note: These are suggestions only, not requirements.